TechStuffBoy/TechStuffBoy/README.md

 Hardware                : 	Raspberry Pi, Arduino
 MISC                    : 	Kernel Compilation, FPGA, Xilinx Petalinux.
 ```
+I basically want to be a **full-stack** web developer.
+I do have couple of full-stack projects, which you can find in my github page/My Website.

 **What am i learning?**
 ```
-I basically want to be a full stack developer.
 Django Framework
 Javascript
 ```